monjur35/monjur35/README.md

 - 👋 Hi, I’m @monjur35
 - 👀 I’m interested in Mobile app developing
-- 🌱 I’m currently learning IOS development
+- 🌱 I’m currently learning IOS development and Jetpack component
 - 💞️ I’m looking to collaborate on any android Project in java or kotlin
 - 📫 How to reach me ... monjubabu65@gmail.com